shanojpillai/AI-Engineering-Mastery/README.md

 # AI Engineering Mastery

-A comprehensive repository showcasing various AI and machine learning projects, demonstrating practical applications and engineering best practices.
+A comprehensive repository showcasing 15 AI and machine learning projects, demonstrating practical applications and engineering best practices.
+This series follows an MVP (Minimum Viable Product) approach, focusing on quick development and deployment while integrating various AI technologies.

+## About This Series

+The AI Engineering Mastery series aims to build 15 practical AI applications, each focusing on different aspects of AI engineering:

+- **Local AI Integration**: Using tools like Ollama for local LLM deployment
+- **Cloud AI Services**: Leveraging cloud-based AI APIs when appropriate
+- **Full-Stack Development**: Building complete applications with frontend and backend components
+- **Data Processing**: Implementing efficient data pipelines for AI applications
+- **Deployment Strategies**: Exploring various deployment options including Docker

+Each project is designed to be practical, educational, and deployable directly from the repository.

 ## Projects